 The Real Spiritual Results

-There is no hocus pocus to this – many other patterns of attentiveness to God’s presence and work may function quite well.
+There is no hocus pocus to this – many other patterns of attentiveness to the Holy Spirit’s presence and work may function quite well.
 For me, however, this simple 5 step pattern is enabling me to slowly acquire a number of spiritual life elements I’ve desired for decades (in no particular order):

 - Days are not passing in a blur; I’m remembering the details as I’m constantly re-approaching them with gratefulness every few hours.
 I’m becoming more mindful and aware of what treasures God has been sending my way.